What does an immigration lawyer do?

 What co-curricular and volunteer activities should I consider?

 Develop your litigation and advocacy skills by participating in moot court.
 Volunteer with a nonprofit that provides immigration law-related legal services or services to immigrant communities, or with an agency that advocates for immigrants’ rights.
 Work as a law clerk at a firm that specializes in immigration law.
-You can find immigration law firms, as well as UB alumni who practice immigration law, by doing a search on www.martindale.com.
-Join the UB Immigration Law Association, and follow the group on Facebook for events, job postings and more.
+You can find immigration law firms, as well as UBalt alumni who practice immigration law, by doing a search on www.martindale.com.
+Join the UBalt Immigration Law Association, and follow the group on Facebook for events, job postings and more.